proophboard/cody-engine/README.md

 # CodyEngine

-Looking for a way to bridge the gap between Event Storming and prototyping or even production-ready solutions?
+Looking for a way to bridge the gap between Event Modeling and prototyping or even production-ready solutions?

 [Cody]({{site.baseUrl}}/cody/introduction.html) sounds nice, but developing your own code generator on top of it is too much of a hassle?

 We've got you covered! 💪

-Cody Engine is a **ready-to-use** Open Source solution to transform an [Event Map]({{site.baseUrl}}/continuous_event_storming/event-map-design.html) into a prototype and if you want also into a production-ready system.
+Cody Engine is a **ready-to-use** Open Source solution to transform [Event Modeling on prooph board](https://wiki.prooph-board.com/event_modeling/event-modeling-on-prooph-board.html) into a prototype and if you want also into a production-ready system.

 ## Installation